Quadratic equations in metabelian Baumslag-Solitar groups: Abstract

 \section{Abstract}

 For a finitely generated group $G$, the \emph{Diophantine problem} over $G$ is the algorithmic problem of deciding whether a given equation $W(z_1,z_2,\ldots,z_k) = 1$ (perhaps restricted to a fixed subclass of equations) has a solution in $G$.
-We investigate the algorithmic complexity of the Diophantine problem for the class $\mathcal{C}$ of quadratic equations over the metabelian Baumslag-Solitar groups $\BS(1,n)$.
-In particular, we prove that this problem is $\NP$-complete whenever $n\neq 1$, and determine the algorithmic complexity for various subclasses (orientable, nonorientable etc.) of $\mathcal{C}$.
+In this paper, we investigate the algorithmic complexity of the Diophantine problem for the class $\mathcal{C}$ of quadratic equations over the metabelian Baumslag-Solitar groups $\BS(1,n)$.
+We prove that this problem is $\NP$-complete whenever $n\neq \pm 1$, and determine the algorithmic complexity for various subclasses (orientable, nonorientable etc.) of $\mathcal{C}$.

 \blfootnote{\emph{2020 Mathematics Subject Classification.} Primary 20F16, 20F10, 68W30.}

 \blfootnote{\emph{Key words and phrases.} Metabelian groups, Baumslag-Solitar groups, quadratic equations, complexity, NP-completeness.}